Bioconductor/BioC2019/docs/registration.md

 ## Register now!

-Registration will open by Nov 19, 2018.
+Registration will open by Dec 1, 2018.